 I began writing this piece of music as a Berliner, physically and mentally entrenched in the noise and bustle of the city.
 Once I became a traveller again, the music took quite a different turn, a mellower and less frantic one.
 And later on, I came to discover an awe-inspiring and preternatural landscape surrounding me; the final transition takes me to adventure and the excitement of discovery.
-From a caged pencil-pusher, to a colonialist explorer with a moustache and golden monocle, leaping from rock to rock on a lunar-like landscape.

 This temporary liberation, or change in mental state, elicited the phrase Half-Gramme Holiday.
 It refers to the Soma drug in Huxley's Brave New World, which is frequently used by each citizen to induce a transient and seemingly delicious holiday of the mind.